SUNY Downstate Medical Center

 - Kathleen Powderly, CNM, PhD (Medical Ethics/IRB)

-- Joesph Barabino (AVP for the RF of SUNY-DMC)
+- Joesph Barabino (AVP of Research Administration SUNY-DMC)

 - Zhanna Kelley (Senior Compliance Manager, Office of Compliance & Audit Services)